Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 The single biggest constraint holding your business back right now, identified from your actual platform data rather than guesswork

-Mistake 1: Targeting Keywords by Volume Instead of Intent
+Mistake 1: Volume Over Intent

 This is the most expensive mistake on the list.
 And nearly every agency makes it by default.